coderefinery/manuals/helping-and-teaching.md

+(helper-tips)=
 # Tips for exercise leaders

 This page contains the most important general tips for exercise leaders before during and after the workshop.
-If you have not visited the main introduction page, follow [this link](helper-intro).
+If you have not visited the main introduction page, see {ref}`Exercise leader introduction <helper-intro>`.

 > If you aren't sure if you can be an exercise leader: you probably can be one!